facebookresearch/SimulEval/README.md

 ```

 ## Quick Start
 Following is the evaluation of a [dummy agent](examples/dummy/dummy_waitk_text_agent.py) which operates wait-k (k = 3) policy and generates random words until the length of the generated words is the same as the number of all the source words.
+A tutorial can be found [here](docs/get_started.md).
 ```shell
 cd examples
 simuleval \